NATIVE Tobacco Project

-The NATIVE Tobacco Project, housed within the UIHS’ Community Health Services Division, has been funded by the California Tobacco Control Program for 24 years.
-The NATIVE Tobacco Project focuses on working with Humboldt and Del Norte American Indian community members, tribal members, and tribal councils to reduce illness and premature death related to tobacco use.
+The NATIVE Tobacco Project, housed within the United Indian Health Services’ Tribal Public Health Division, is funded by the California Tobacco Control Program for 30 years.
+This project works with Humboldt and Del Norte American Indian and Alaskan Native community members, Tribal members, and Tribal councils to reduce illness and premature death related to tobacco use.

 - Adopting policies that encourage the use of the Kick It California resource to refer to pregnant women who use commercial tobacco

 - Providing education on the dangers of smokeless tobacco

 - Federal Tobacco 21 Law and how it affects our communities

 - Defining “smoking” to include the burning or heating of tobacco products and other plant products, whether natural or synthetic

 The project accomplishes our goals by implementing tobacco prevention education, community organizing and policy activities which advocate for social norm changes that promote a Tobacco-Free community.